 Mistake #8: Not Protecting Your Hair While You Sleep

-It might seem a little high maintenance, but protecting your hair while you sleep is actually a crucial step in caring for your textured hair.
-No matter how expensive your sheets may be, their cotton fabric is still far too harsh on your delicate strands.
-Cotton also soaks up your hair’s natural oils while you sleep, depleting your strands of their moisture.
-To combat this, try wrapping your hair in a silk scarf or sleeping on a silk pillowcase, which will help preserve your curl pattern and reduce the amount of friction they’re exposed to throughout the night.
-Come morning, your curls will be smooth, shiny, and full of life!
+It might seem a little high maintenance, but protecting your hair while you sleep is a crucial step in caring for your delicate spirals.
+No matter how expensive your sheets might be, cotton is still a fabric that’s too harsh on your strands.
+Cotton also soaks up your hair’s natural sebum while you sleep, and can potentially deplete your tresses of moisture.